Piano Movers for the Olympia, Lacey, Tumwater and Outlying Areas

 Moving pianos has its special challenges and should be left to professionals who specialize.

 Yes!
 We move pianos- but on a case by case basis.

 Our fee is usually $250 and is part of a basic blow-out service to remove dust and debris before placement in new location.
+The piano has to be moved outside in order to do a basic blow out service.
+Then the piano can be moved to a new location.
+We do not move pianos without the blow out service.
 If there is a distance of greater than 15 miles from our shop, we have a trip fee of $1 per mile.
 For example to move a piano 20 miles from Olympia to Shelton the trip fee would be $20 + the $250 moving free for a $270 total.

 We do the “easy moves”